Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Invariance of rational homology 7-spheres under BH-transpose rule

 \begin{definition} Let $L_{f}$ and $L_g$ be links of an isolated hypersurface singularity which are rational homology $(2n+1)$-spheres.
-The pair $(L_f,L_g)$ is called a Sasaki-Einstein twins if $L_f$ and $L_g$ are Sasaki-Einstein, $\mu(L_f)=\mu(L_g)$, $d_g=d_f$, and $H_{n}(L_f,\mathbb{Z})=H_{n}(L_g,\mathbb{Z}).$ \end{definition} As mentioned in \cite{BGN2}, there is some evidence to conjecture that twins are homeomorphic or even diffeomorphic, however, as far the authors know, there is no proof for this claim.
+The links $L_f$ and $L_g$ are said to be twins if they satisfy $\mu(L_f)=\mu(L_g)$, $d_g=d_f$, and $H_{n}(L_f,\mathbb{Z})=H_{n}(L_g,\mathbb{Z}).$ \end{definition} As mentioned in \cite{BGN2}, there is some evidence to conjecture that twins are homeomorphic or even diffeomorphic, however, as far the authors know, there is no proof for this claim.
 The first examples of Sasaki-Einstein twins were given in \cite{BGN2} and more were constructed in \cite{CL}.
 Because Sasaki-Einstein links are contingent upon specific hypersurfaces in weighted projective space, the construction lends itself to techniques from an entirely different construction in the context of mirror symmetry: using ideas from the BH-transpose rule from Berglund-H\"ubsch-Krawitz mirror symmetry, we are able to give a new framework for how the Sasaki-Einstein twins arise.

 We have the following theorem, which includes as hypotheses certain arithmetic conditions that were present in the examples of rational homology 7-spheres found in \cite{BGN2} and \cite{CL}.

 \begin{theorem} Consider the following data $(d, \mathbf{w}=(w_{0},w_{1},w_{2},w_{3},w_{4}) ),$ such that $d=w_{0}+w_{1}+w_{2}+w_{3}+w_{4}-1.$ Then \begin{enumerate} \item Given the invertible polynomial of cycle type